yegor256/blog/_posts/2014/jun/2014-06-19-avoid-string-concatenation.md

   - replacement of string concatenation
 ---

-This is "string concatenation", and it is a bad practice:
+This is "string concatenation," and it is a bad practice:

 {% highlight java %}
 // bad practice, don't reuse!